 Is it okay to drink coffee during pregnancy?

 Caffeine can affect both mother and baby, it is highly recommended to have the caffeine-less (or non-caffeine) coffee to go.
-However, according to the WHO, a pregnant woman can have up to 3-4 cups a day, meanwhile, Kanada’s Ministry of Public Health mentioned 300 gr/day (about 2,5 cups of 200ml cup) and British Food Standards Agency mentioned 200mg/day (about 1,7 cups of 200ml cup).
+However, according to the WHO, a pregnant woman can have up to 3-4 cups a day, meanwhile, Kanada’s Ministry of Public Health mentioned 300 gr/day (about 2,5 cups of 200ml cup), and the British Food Standards Agency mentioned 200mg/day (about 1,7 cups of 200ml cup).

 Is there anything I have to pay attention to during pregnancy or delivery?

 ・Do confirm in advance to the hospital about food it can serve during hospitalized and ingredients of baby’s milk formula

 ・Make sure to book the hospital for delivery

 ・Most hospital does not allow a family member to stay all day with you and it is common in Japan.
 You do everything by yourself even during hospitalized.

 I don’t know what to prepare for the delivery and baby birth.

 Most hospitals/clinics, also city hall, hold a mother class.
 They will let you know what to prepare and bring.
 In standard, you will be asked to bring sanjoku pants (産褥ショーツ), nursing bra, front-opening pajama, and pelvic belt (骨盤ベルト) which you will use right after delivery.

 For the baby stuff, you need to adjust it with the season.
 Baby store in Japan changes products displayed to those suitable for the upcoming season and most of the baby store’s staff will happily guide you to choose what to prepare.

 Does it common to have a normal delivery in Japan?